Spicy Tuna Crispy Rice are bites of heaven that are easy to make. Great as an appetizer to serve at a party, which will impress everyone!

 - Fry Rice

 Pan fry the rice squares in your preferred oil for a few minutes on each side until they’re golden brown.
-Allow to rest on a cooling rack once removed from the pan to keep crispy
+Allow resting on a cooling rack once removed from the pan to keep crispy

 - Prepare Spicy Tuna